-In the modern musical era of home studios and digital distributors, it’s crucial for creators to maintain a constant output of quality material.
-But the hot coffee cup of personal creativity eventually goes cold, and this café doesn’t do free refills.
-Introducing collaboration— arguably the most important part of any creative process.
-Working with a variety of writers and producers can improve your skill set, expand your network, and increase your chances of being heard.
-Here’s a few helpful tips to ensure a smooth and productive session.
+Song collaboration can be daunting in the modern musical era of home studios and digital distributors.
+It’s crucial for creators to maintain a constant output of quality material, but the hot coffee cup of personal creativity eventually goes cold, and this café doesn’t do free refills.
+Here’s where collaboration can refresh the creative process.
+Working with a variety of writers and producers can improve your skillset, expand your network, and increase your chances of being heard.
+Ahead, a few helpful tips to ensure your next session is smooth and productive.

 Some sessions go off like gunpowder, but when creative chemistry is slow to develop, things can get awkward.
-It’s always good to have a handful of idea embryos ready to go, whether it’s a simple melodic hook or poetic lyric.
+It’s always good to have a handful of ideas ready to go, whether it’s a simple melodic hook or a poetic lyric.
+(ARCADE Lines are a great way to find quick inspiration!)
 Building a song starts with a cornerstone, like anything else, so do a little prep work to avoid the intimidating presence of a blank slate.

-You may have your own creative process, but so does every collaboration.
-Each musical team communicates in its own nuanced language based on the strengths, personalities, and experience of those involved.
+You may have your own creative process, but so does every other musician.
+Each person in a song collaboration communicates in their own nuanced language based on their strengths, personalities, and experience.
 Finding what works best and capitalizing on it will increase the quality and efficiency of your work.
-Though he faced barriers both linguistic and cultural during the Johannesburg-based recording of his renowned album “Graceland”, Paul Simon adapted his writing style to accommodate the bass-driven grooves and major key signatures traditional to South African music, elements which greatly contributed to the album’s 1987 Grammy win.
+As an example, Paul Simon faced linguistic and cultural barriers during the Johannesburg-based recording of his renowned album Graceland.
+But, he adapted his writing style to accommodate the bass-driven grooves and major key signatures traditional to South African music, elements which greatly contributed to the album’s 1987 Grammy win.

-Chances are, if you are a songwriter, you’ve got an intense ego.
+If you are a songwriter, chances are you’ve got an intense ego.
 If your head is shaking, that’s the ego talking.
-It can be hard to let go if you’re used to being in total control, but collaborative energy flows best when all parties respect one another’s unique contributions.
+It can be hard to let go if you’re used to being in total control, but song collaboration works best when all parties respect one another’s unique contributions.
 No stonewalling or bad attitudes.
 Work together to find common ground, and always be considerate of your partner’s opinions and emotions.

 There comes a time, after the coffee wears off, when the magic starts to fade.
 Often signaled by a stifled yawn or glance at the wristwatch, this moment is not to be ignored.
 A timely dispersion will leave everyone involved with a good taste in their ears, anxious for the next session.